jsvd/videlalvaro.github.com/_posts/2014-04-08-on-the-speed-of-algorithms.md

 Then they present the maximum problem size for each algorithm.
 For example **A1** would be able to process a problem size of 1000 in one second, or 3.6 x 10^6 in one hour.
-Compare that with **A5**, which can process 9 elements per second, or a maximum of 21 in one hour.
+Compare that with **A5**, which can process approximately 10 elements per second, or a maximum of 750 in one hour.

 So then we get a computer than is 10 time faster of what he have right